macmaybecheese/lore-two/_posts/2025-02-01-working-notation.md

 The concept of "turns" are used in the descriptions of workings.
 While there is no turn system, it is easily visualized.

 SI units (and SI derived units) are used where applicable.

+Here's an example of what a spell would look like: